 Brighton Fringe is only responsible for the refund of tickets sold through the Brighton Fringe Box Office, the refund of all other tickets are the responsibility of the participant.
 Brighton Fringe reserves the right to pass on any costs incurred when refunding tickets due to the provision of incorrect information or the non-provision of information by participants.

-The Brighton Fringe ticket refund policy usually requires 48 hours’ advance notice from the ticket purchaser.
-Within 48 hours of the event starting, refunds will only be granted with prior approval from the venue or participant and will be considered on a case-by-case basis.
+The Brighton Fringe ticket refund policy usually requires two working days advance notice from the ticket purchaser.
+Within two working days’ hours of the event starts, refunds will only be granted with prior approval from the venue or participant and will be considered on a case-by-case basis.
 In the event that Brighton Fringe Box Office cannot contact the venue management or participant in time before the start of the event, or if there are no contact details available, then the Brighton Fringe Box Office reserves the right to use their own discretion when issuing refunds.

 Ticket Sales Report